simonagren/simonagren.github.io/postscopies/2020-03-10--azcli-connection/index.md

 # Creating an OAuth connection setting

 In this example, we create a connection setting to an Azure AD V2 application.
-The registered Azure Active Directory Application has permissions to Microsoft Graph.
+The registered Azure Active Directory Application has permissions to the Microsoft Graph.

 1. Create variables

   ```powershell
   $clientId = "<IdFromAADapp>"
   $clientSecret = "<secretFromAADapp>"